 Rio Del Lago 100 Mile Endurance Run began in 2000 by Norm and Helen Klein.
 Sign up and keep the tradition going.

-This is a 100 mile race taking place on Saturday, November 9, 2013.
-The race will start at Beal's Point in the beautiful Sierra Foothills of California, about 40 minutes east of Sacramento.
+This is a 100 mile and 50K races are taking place on Saturday, November 2, 2024.
+The races will start at Beal's Point in the beautiful Sierra Foothills of California, about 40 minutes east of Sacramento.